 What are the symptoms of degenerative disc disease?

 Degenerative disc disease can occur in the neck (cervical spine), middle back (thoracic spine), or lower back (lumbar spine).
 Depending on where the affected disc or discs are located, symptoms may be felt in the neck, arms, back, legs, or buttocks.
 Not everyone with this condition will have discomfort, however.
 If you’re experiencing lasting pain, weakness, or tingling in any of these areas, we recommend you contact one of our spinal surgeons for a consultation.

 How is it diagnosed?

 When you arrive for your initial consultation, we will discuss your symptoms and review your medical history.
-Additionally, one of our experienced spinal surgeons will perform a thorough physical examination to check for tenderness, loss of motion, and signs of infection, fractures, or other conditions.
+Additionally, one of our experienced Spine Specialists will perform a thorough physical examination to check for tenderness, loss of motion, and signs of fractures or other conditions.
 If more information is needed, we may order X-rays or another imaging test to obtain a closer view of the discs and the area of concern.

 At Orthopaedic Institute of Central Jersey, we offer a comprehensive selection of degenerative disc disease treatments, including non-surgical and minimally invasive techniques.
 In most cases, surgery will not be necessary.
 Our skilled medical team will utilize conservative methods first, recommending a more advanced procedure only in the event that other therapies prove ineffective.

-If you have additional questions about degenerative disc disease, please contact us today.
+If you have additional questions about degenerative disc disease, please contact our offices in Wall, Toms River, Manahawkin, Freehold or Red Bank today.
 Our friendly and knowledgeable team can provide more information or help you to schedule a consultation with one of our surgeons.